gdavis/Mimir-ReleaseNotes/macos/Mimir-1.8.2.md

-# New Year Fixes
+# New Year Minor Updates
 *Release 1.8.2 – January 2024*

-- Fixed a bug that could delete a previously downloaded file when loading the player
 - Fixed an issue with button text being cut off in the purchase buttons
 - Fixed an issue where the media player downloading a partial file when the episode had a playback position
 - Fixed an issue clearing episode file references.
 An alert will show when errors such as file permissions occur